A brighter tomorrow begins with planning today

 - Employers avoid significant fiduciary responsibility because all employees generally receive the same contribution rate, and investing decisions are the participant’s responsibility.

-- Maximum annual contribution limits for SEP IRAs are high: $53,000 or 25% of each employee’s compensation for 2016 (20% of compensation if you are self-employed), whichever is less.
+- Maximum annual contribution limits for SEP IRAs are high: $57,000 or 25% of each employee’s compensation for 2020, whichever is less.

 - As the plan sponsor, you decide every year what amount to contribute.
 You can vary the contribution percentage from year to year, or you can skip contributions altogether.
 All employees generally receive the same contribution rate.